issta-conferences/issta-conferences.github.io/index.md

 The ISSTA Impact Paper Award in year X is awarded to only one paper annually, published in ISSTA X-10, which has had a significant influence on the research and/or practice of software testing and analysis

+* 2025: Zichao Qi, Fan Long, Sara Achour, and Martin Rinard.
+[An analysis of patch plausibility and correctness for generate-and-validate patch generation systems](https://doi.org/10.1145/2771783.2771791) (published in ISSTA 2015)
 * 2024: René Just, Darioush Jalali, Michael Ernst.
 [Defects4J: a database of existing faults to enable controlled testing studies for Java programs](https://dl.acm.org/doi/10.1145/2610384.2628055) (published in ISSTA 2014)
 * 2023: Ding Li, Shuai Hao, William G.J.
 Halfond, Ramesh Govindan.
 [Calculating source line level energy information for Android applications](https://dl.acm.org/doi/10.1145/2483760.2483780) (published in ISSTA 2013)
 * 2022: Jaco Geldenhuys, Matthew B. Dwyer, Willem Visser.
 [Probabilistic symbolic execution](https://dl.acm.org/doi/10.1145/2338965.2336773) (published in ISSTA 2012)